RobertJewell/02-tic-tac-toe-functional/README.md

 # React Tic Tac Toe - Functional

-This is a version of the react docs' tic tac toe game modified to use entirely functional components The tutorial for it can be found here: https://reactjs.org/tutorial/tutorial.html
+This is version 2 of the react docs' tic tac toe game modified to use entirely functional components The tutorial for it can be found here: https://reactjs.org/tutorial/tutorial.html

 This version has been broken up into separate files, organized in the components folder.